nmxmxh/master-ovasabi/docs/generated/internal/service/asset/README.md

 ##### Unsubscribe

-### AssetService
+### Service

-AssetService defines the interface for asset operations
+Service defines the interface for asset operations.

 ### ServiceImpl

-ServiceImpl implements the AssetService interface
+ServiceImpl implements the Service interface.

 #### Methods

 ##### BroadcastAssetChunk

-BroadcastAssetChunk allows publishing a live asset chunk to all subscribers (for live streaming)
+BroadcastAssetChunk allows publishing a live asset chunk to all subscribers (for live streaming).

+##### BroadcastSystemAsset

+BroadcastSystemAsset broadcasts a system asset.

 ##### CompleteAssetUpload

-CompleteAssetUpload finalizes a heavy asset upload
+CompleteAssetUpload finalizes a heavy asset upload.

 ##### DeleteAsset

-DeleteAsset deletes an asset by ID
+DeleteAsset deletes an asset.

 ##### GetAsset

-GetAsset retrieves an asset by ID
+GetAsset retrieves an asset by ID.

 ##### ListSystemAssets

-ListSystemAssets lists system assets with pagination
+ListSystemAssets lists system assets with pagination.

 ##### ListUserAssets

-ListUserAssets lists assets for a user with pagination
+ListUserAssets lists assets for a user with pagination.

 ##### StartHeavyAssetUpload

-StartHeavyAssetUpload initiates a chunked upload for large assets
+StartHeavyAssetUpload initiates a chunked upload for large assets.

 ##### StreamAssetChunk

-StreamAssetChunk handles streaming chunks for heavy asset uploads
+StreamAssetChunk handles streaming chunks for heavy asset uploads.

 ##### StreamAssetContent

-StreamAssetContent streams the content of a stored asset from R2 in chunks via gRPC
+StreamAssetContent streams the content of a stored asset from R2 in chunks via gRPC.

+##### SubscribeToSystemAssets

+SubscribeToSystemAssets subscribes to system assets.

+##### SubscribeToUserAssets

+SubscribeToUserAssets subscribes to user assets.

 ##### UploadLightAsset

-UploadLightAsset handles small asset uploads (< 500KB) and stores them in R2 CDN
+UploadLightAsset handles small asset uploads (< 500KB).

 ### UploadMetadata

-UploadMetadata stores upload session information
+UploadMetadata stores upload session information.